pmndrs/zustand/readme.md

 ## Calling actions outside a React event handler

-Because React handles `setState` synchronous if it's called outside an event handler.
-Updating the state outside an event handler will force react to update component synchronously, therefore adding the risk of encountering the zombie-child effect.
+Because React handles `setState` synchronously if it's called outside an event handler.
+Updating the state outside an event handler will force react to update the components synchronously, therefore adding the risk of encountering the zombie-child effect.
 In order to fix this, the action needs to be wrapped in `unstable_batchedUpdates`

 ```jsx